Faculty

 Dr. Sheridan studies the neural mechanisms through which adversity affects brain development and risk for externalizing disorders; diagnosis and treatment of attention-deficit and hyperactivity disorder in early childhood; and typical and atypical development of the prefrontal cortex.
 Visit her online: Child Imaging Research on Cognition and Life Experiences.

-Dr. Sheridan will be accepting a Clinical or Developmental student to start Fall 2020.
+Dr. Sheridan plans to admit a new student to start in Fall 2024.

 Affiliated Faculty